layilin/SP23-33852/_annotations/book1_draft2.md

 38.536n It grows naturally in some parts of Spain. *Opuntia ficus-indica* was introduced to Spain by Christopher Columbus upon his return from his first voyage.

 38.536n. scymitar.
-A scimitar is a short, curved, single-edged sword associated primarily with Turkey and the Middle East.
+A scimitar is a short, curved, single-edged sword associated primarily with Turkey or the Middle East.

 38.538n scandent.
 Climbing, ascending.

 [plant] 38.538n. pigeon-peas. *Cajanus cajan*.
 Pigeon pea is a drought-resistant crop that historically has been important for small-scale farmers in semi-arid areas.
-It was commonly grown in the provision grounds or gardens of enslaved Africans because it could survive without much water or attention.
+It was commonly grown in the provision grounds or gardens of the enslaved because it could survive without much water or attention.
 It is native to South Asia and was first domesticated in India.
 By 2000 BCE, it also was being cultivated in East Africa, from where it was brought to the Americas, most likely as a result of the slave trade.

 38.538n. emetic...pectoral.
 Emetics produce vomiting.
 Pectoral drinks aid in digestion.